adithyamurali/dvrk_gak/README.md

-dvrk_fls
+dvrk_gak
 ========

-This is the State Machine for the FLS task and is a catkin package.
-The State Machine classes are in dvrk_fls/src.
+This is the State Machine for the Gak task and is a catkin package.
+The State Machine classes are in dvrk_gak/src.